-Wireless carriers reported 17,749 reserved numbers in the 510 area code.
+Wireless carriers reported nearly 17,000 reserved numbers in the 619 area code.
 Wireless carriers also reported wide variances in reserved numbers.
-In the Oakland-Main-Piedmont rate center, 15 wireless carriers reported between 0 and 300 reserved numbers for a given rate center.
-By contrast, 3 wireless carriers in that rate center reported reserved numbers as low as 1,200 and as high as 2,100 in a given prefix.
-Like wireline carriers, efficient number use practices specific to reserved numbers could immediately free up numbers within these companies' inventories for use.
+In the El Cajon rate center, six wireless carriers reported between 0 and 18 reserved numbers for a given rate center.
+By contrast, one wireless carrier in that rate center reported a reserved number as high as 2,500 in a given prefix.
+Just as for wireline carriers, efficient number use practices specific to reserved numbers could immediately free up numbers within wireless carriers' inventories for use and thus, could slow the rate at which new prefixes are allocated to these companies.
 Once wireless carriers are able to participate in number pooling, these practices could have the same efficiency gains as those for wireline carriers.